UC-Davis-molecular-computing/scadnano/README.md

   The Python scripting library can be used to set these more generally, but it is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/99) to set them arbitrarily in the web interface.
   It is also the case that some simple information about strands and substrands under the pointer is shown in the footer when backbone mode is enable, but this will [change](https://github.com/UC-Davis-molecular-computing/scadnano/issues/13) in the future.

-* **(h)elix:**
-  Clicking on an existing helix will delete it.
-Clicking on an empty space will add a helix.
-The grid type (square, hexagonal, honeycomb, none) determines where new helices are allowed to be placed.

 [^1]: Technically bound substrands do not have to be bound to another strand, but the idea is that generally in a finished design, most of the bound substrands will actually be bound to another.
 However, currently it is [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/34) for a strand to begin or end with a loopout, so single-stranded bound substrands are currently necessary to support single-stranded extensions on the end of a strand.